 Ride 33 kilometers gaining 2106 meters at 6.4% average grade.

-This is a Top 100 World Climb located in northern Spain.
+This is a Top 100 World Climb located in northern Spain and just south of Angliru.
 It appears that this climb has been included in the Vuelta a Espana at least once, in 2016: “Today is the turn of the sixteenth stage, the second in Asturias.
 Short stage of just 118 kilometers between Avilés and Alto del Gamoniteiro’s unprecedented summit in the Vuelta a España” (Sexto Anillo).

 This climb begins in Santa Cruza de la Palma on the Canary Island of La Palma.
 This is the third most difficult bike climb in Spain and the hardest on the Canary Islands.